 ?- Match zero or one characters

-Filters should end with a
+Filters must end with a

 *wildcard to allow matching of modified footprint suffixes

-Filters should not contain the pin count if the pin-count in the symbol matches the pin count in the footprint.
+Filters must not contain the pin count if the pin-count in the symbol matches the pin count in the footprint.
 In those cases the footprint is matched by KiCad’s pin count filter.
 If not all pins are present in the symbol (e.g. NC-pins) the pin-count has to be part of the footprint filter (see requirements for NC pins).
 Then e.g.

 SOT?23?5might be used instead of simply